b1nslashsh/ctf-writeups/README.md

 # ctf-writeups

-here is some of mine ctf write-ups , mainly memory forensic
+here is some of mine ctf write-ups , mainly memorey forensic

 ## BREAKIN-Suspicious Memory